Amarcian/Steamdeck-themes/README.md

 # Steamdeck-themes
 This repository contains various themes that I created for use with suchmememanyskill's Steam Deck CSS loader.
-Many of these themes are smaller components that can be mixed and matches
+Many of these themes are smaller components that can be mixed and matched

 ## Installation